WW2 Japanese Army Officer's Katana, Kanemasa,

 This gunto has clearly seen a good amount of tropical combat service.

-A really evocative buy; £850.
-Please quote item reference
+A really evocative buy; £? (too late, now sold).
+Please quote

 NB: the leather combat grip cover tie cord can be fairly easily